dwittenberg2008/epoxy-resin-wood/docs/index.md

 * [YouTube - The Beginners Guide To Expert Epoxy Tables](https://www.youtube.com/watch?v=PfpsJE93kp8)

 # Picking Out The Wood
-* Make sure the moisture content is below 12%
+* Make sure the moisture content is below 12%.
+* I've also read this can highly depend on your meter too, some read high and some read low, so the general consensus seems to be 5-10% is better.

 # Picking Out The Epoxy